 Switch to a Maintenance Technician Role in the Pharmaceutical Industry

 For more information on currently available Maintenance Technician roles, head to our jobs boards and select Maintenance in the “Jobs by Category” menu.
-We currently have jobs boards for Ireland, the UK, Philadelphia, USA and Puerto Rico.
+We currently have jobs boards for Ireland, the UK, and Philadelphia, USA.

 How Much do Maintenance Technicians Earn?